chanux/blog/content/post/some-ansible-lessons.md

 Ansible before but that was just to put together something to help me with copying stuff over and over to a bunch of servers.

-The requirement of current project is to programmatically run an ansible playbook on a server newly provisioned.
+The requirement of current project is to programmatically run an Ansible playbook on a server newly provisioned.
 Going in without knowing much about Ansible, one could easily believe that it's as easy as passing the new host.
 Well that's not how things turned out for me.

 My colleague who was working on it when I joined has settled with a dynamic inventory solution but I was not convinced it's the way to go.
 I couldn't exactly say how else to do it either.
-Ofcourse I did venture into deep dark webs couple times, determined to find a solution that didn't involve dynamic inventory, only to return.. empty handed.
+Of course I did venture into deep dark webs couple times, determined to find a solution that didn't involve dynamic inventory, only to return.. empty handed.
 Things are extra complicated when you have to work with old versions of software and that too in offline